modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/23_scOrders.md

-The Orders chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to display orders
+The scOrders chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to display a list of orders.

 ## Default scOrders chunk